April Fools’ Day around the world

 In celebration of April Fools’ Day here are some of the best pranks carried out around the world.

 In France, children stick paper fish to their friends’ backs as a practical joke.
 Each person with a fish stuck to his or her back is called the Poisson d’Avril – ‘April Fish’.
 We’re not sure where the fish tradition comes from but it’s perhaps because the Pisces zodiac sign comes just before April.

 People believe that when King Charles XIV moved the start of the Gregorian calendar from 1st April to 1st January in 1564, there were still people in rural villages who hadn’t heard about it.
 They were then fooled by others to believe 1st April was still New Year.

 The Italians, Belgians and Swiss celebrate their own ‘April Fish’ day too!

 Iran has the oldest known prank day, which dates back to 536BC.
-Their day coincides with Sizah Be-dar, which is part of Persian New Year celebrations, during which most people take picnics to local parks to celebrate with
+Their day coincides with Sizah Be-dar, which is part of Persian New Year celebrations, during which most people take picnics to local parks to celebrate with nature.

 India’s prank day coincides with their famous Holi festival.
 During the festival people play jokes on one another and throw coloured powder paint.
 Despite what some articles say, Holi and India’s prank day are not always celebrated on 31st March as the date changes depending on the Phalgun Pumima (full moon).
 In 2017 Holi took place from the evening of 12th March until the evening of 13th March and in 2018 it will take place between the 1st and 2nd March.